Feeling Wired and Tired at the Same Time? Somatic Experiencing for Nervous System Dysregulation in Carlsbad, CA

 You don’t have to figure this out alone.
 Regulation is a skill your nervous system can relearn.

-Reclaiming Your Energy and Presence
+Reclaiming Your Energy & Presence Through Somatic Experiencing in California

 Feeling wired and tired is not a personal failure—it’s a signal that your nervous system needs support to complete its unfinished business.
 Through somatic work, you can shift from this exhausting push-pull into a more regulated, grounded, and vibrant way of being.